-Tips for Working with Your Asylum Attorney
+Tips for Finding an Asylum Attorney

-Find a LGBTQ Friendly Asylum Attorney
+Find an LGBTQ Friendly Asylum Attorney:

 First and foremost, you should find an attorney who makes you feel comfortable and who understands the complexity of filing an asylum application based on persecution against an LGBTQ applicant.
-There are many attorneys who will be familiar with what it takes to file a strong application for you and who regularly work with clients filing for affirmative LGBTQ asylum.
+There are many attorneys who will be familiar with what it takes to file a strong application for you and who regularly work with clients filing for affirmitive LGBTQ asylum.
 Read reviews of each attorney and ask questions.
 The AsylumConnect resource catalog can also help you find LGBTQ-friendly attorneys near you.